jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 Concerns associated with automated testing may be a matter of education and practice.
 The concerns may be a result of not knowing or not following good test practices.
 This was the case for me when I tried to create automated tests without understanding how best to create automated tests.

 Here are some test smells that may indicate good test practices were not followed:
-* Tests that take too long to complete.
+* Tests that take too much time to complete.
 They are probably coupled to an external dependency.
-* Tests are flaky.
+* Tests that are flaky.
 That is, they are non-deterministic, sometimes they pass.
 Sometimes they fail.
-* Tests are exercise entire operational scenarios and a single behavior.
+* Tests that exercise entire operational scenarios rather than a single behavior.
-* Tests don't test anything.
+* Tests that don't test anything.
 That is, they are false positives.
-* Tests are brittle.
+* Tests that are brittle.
 They exercise implementation and do not specify behavior.
 They are tests that start to fail when the code is refactored.
 * Tests that are complex.
 They have lots of Test Doubles, lots of assertions, etc. This is a reflection of problems with the implementation.
 Test complexity, ugliness, etc. is usually a reflection of implementation complexity, ugliness, etc.

 # References